12.9.24

 In 500 years of European expansion, the legal myth of ‘terra nullius’ (‘nobody's land' or ’uninhabited land’) was a foundational imperative.
 Settlers transferred the ‘empty land’ or ‘natural environment’ into their possession.
 The human absence of a ‘disembodied land’ was not a given but was achieved by on-going violence and exploitation by the global settler community.

 The ‘wide-open spaces’ depicted in images of the time lacked any human trace.
 They were selling tales of empty land to satisfy settlers/farmers driven by an expanding ‘land hunger’.
-The ‘empty spaces’ were ‘yearning’ to be filled with plant and animal mono-cultures from back home.
+The ‘empty spaces’ were ‘yearning’ to be filled with plant and animal mono-cultures from the mother country.

 Images of this environmental transformation had to depict the taming of a ‘wilderness’ not as the degradation that it was by then, but as a J Locke-style “clothed in the language of improvement” and thereby value creating.